A COMPREHENSIVE APPROACH TO LITERACY

 I don’t want to win a war or prove that I’m “right”.
 I just want to help kids who are struggling.
 And after more than a decade of teaching, and non-stop study, I have learned that I can help as long as I don’t subscribe to a single methodology.
 Instead, I use all my skills, and employ elements of all the methodologies I’ve been trained in, so that I can teach each student in whatever way works best for their unique brain.

 I have also learned that my students need more than just spelling and reading.
 I take a comprehensive approach to literacy.
-My students learn to spell and read, but they also learn grammar, syntax, semantics, morphology, writing, fluency, reading comprehension and more.
+My students learn to spell and read, but they also learn grammar, syntax, morphology, writing, fluency, reading comprehension, study skills, and more.
 And we have fun while we do it!

 Who Am I